jacebenson/jace.pro/content/post/2017-08-15-workflow/index.md

 Here I have a diagram showing a timer added after the Begin activity.
 This timer returns the user's session so it seems immediately which is great for user experience.
-However, it makes your workflow dependent on the events queue.
+But, it makes your workflow dependent on the events queue.
 If that goes down, this is the least of your worries.

 ```mermaid